Remember the Future (Nektar album)

 Remember the Future is the fourth album from English progressive rock band Nektar.
 Much like their debut album Journey to the Centre of the Eye, it is a concept album which is formally divided into ten tracks but in fact consists of one continuous piece of music.
+It is the band's highest-charting album, peaking at #19 on the Billboard album chart.

 Release

 Remember the Future was first released in 1973 by Bacillus (Bellaphon).

 The album was re-released in 1990 on LP and CD by Germany's Bellaphon.
-The mix used for this release was the LP mix that was rejected.
+The mix used for this release was the quadrophonic LP mix that was rejected.
 In 2002 Bellaphon remastered the album from the original tapes and reissued it on CD with two bonus tracks, which were Radio Promo edits.
 This was the first time that the correct LP mixes were released on CD.